 As far as IP integrations go, Ratatouille in France, Mary Poppins in the United Kingdom, and (if it ever happens) Coco in the Mexico pavilion are the most appropriate options.

 Overall, some interesting and surprising announcements…and ‘non-announcements’ for World Showcase.
 It’s tough to get excited about the Mary Poppins attraction or Cherry Tree Lane…or really have much of any reaction…without more details.
-We shall see if the 2022 D23 Expo brings with it more details about the Mary Poppins expansion in Epcot, or if the project truly is cancelled.
+We shall see if Walt Disney World releases more details about the Mary Poppins expansion during EPCOT’s 40th Anniversary weekend, or if the project truly is cancelled.